Universities offering social work degrees

 By Luke Aldred

-Qualified social workers should also register with the Health Care and Professionals Council (HCPC) before they start practising as a social worker.
+Qualified social workers should also register with the Health Care and Professionals Council (HCPC) before they start practicing as a social worker.

 Most social workers will gain a BA (Hons) in Social Work.
 As an undergraduate, the qualification needs to be primarily in Social Work, but is can be combined with another subject.
 As the public sector begins to lean more towards integrated care, it’s not uncommon to find degrees combining Nursing and Social Work or Children’s Education and Social Care.